Marijuana

 9. Detox and Treatment at Avenues Recovery

-The detox and treatment from marijuana are rather similar to any other drug or alcohol addiction.
+Drug detox treatment programs for marijuana are rather similar to any other drug or alcohol addiction.
 The person will go in for treatment and first be assessed to see if there are other underlying drug or alcohol addictions and how serious the marijuana addiction is.
 Then, there are 12-step programs, cognitive-behavioral therapies, and others that have proven to be effective on marijuana addiction.

 Whether the person chooses to go through formal rehab for their marijuana addiction is up to them.
 There usually aren’t major (life-threatening) withdrawal symptoms felt, but the person is still encouraged to seek recovery help as it can be a long and difficult process to navigate.